 Brain breaks that include movement allow learners to refresh their thinking and focus on learning new information.

-Instructions in multiple formats allow students to activate different cognitive skills to understand and remember the steps they are to take in their math work.
+Instruction in multiple formats allows learners to activate different cognitive skills to understand and remember the steps they are to take in their math work.

 Using earplugs or headphones can increase focus and comfort.

 Text-to-speech functionality activates different parts of the brain to support learning.